zloeber/helm-namespace/README.md

 # helm-namespace

 A generic helm3 namespace chart for use with helmfile or similar helm gluing toolsets.
 This is just a carry over solution for helm 3's inabilty to create namespaces for a release (likely going to change with helm 3.1).
-See [this thread](https://github.com/roboll/helmfile/issues/891) for more information and other options.

 ## Values